Hamilton Virtual School & Homeschool Partnership

 Students enroll part-time with Hamilton Community Schools and are able to take elective online classes, college dual enrollment courses, and/or project based learning classes.
 There are many opportunities, and the program continues to grow with the ideas and needs of our families.

-As part-time Hamilton students, those enrolled will have course work partially or wholly paid for by State of Michigan education dollars.
+As full-time or part-time Hamilton students, those enrolled will have course work partially or wholly paid for by State of Michigan education dollars.
 As taxpayers, you deserve it.
 As educators, we want to provide these learning opportunities for the children of our area, whether we see them all day everyday or only for a few hours each week.

 For more information or to be added to our mailing list, you may contact Kristie Noguera at firstname.lastname@example.org or 269-405-0837.